ampproject/amphtml/contributing/building-an-amp-extension.md

 ## Example of using your extension

-This is optional but it greatly helps users to understand and demo how your element works and provides an easy start-point for them to experiment with it.
+This greatly helps users to understand and demonstrate how your element works, and provides an easy start-point for them to experiment with it.
 This is basically where you actually build an AMP HTML document and use your element in it by creating a file in the `examples/` directory, usually with the `my-element.amp.html` file